lisaschoofs/prime_solo_project/README.md

 # Prime Solo Project : Music Notes, a Full-Stack Web Application

-[Check out Music Notes online!](https://musicnotesapp.herokuapp.com/)
+[Check out Music Notes online!](https://musicnotesapp.herokuapp.com/) For a demo with pre-loaded data, login with these credentials: email: lisaschoofs@gmail.com, password: lisa

 Music Notes is a full-stack web application that enables music teachers to better organize their lesson history and communicate with their students.
 It takes what is typically accomplished in a disorganized paper process and streamlines it into a digital organization tool.